cloudquery/cloudquery/website/tables/k8s/k8s_apps_stateful_sets.md

 # Table: k8s_apps_stateful_sets

-This table shows data for K8s Apps Stateful Sets.
+This table shows data for Kubernetes (K8s) Apps Stateful Sets.

 The primary key for this table is **uid**.